fahygao/full-stack-MySQL-AWS-Django/README.md

 ## 1. Overview

-This project is a direct tutorial for building a web application database using django rest framework and AWS from scratch and a simple handbook of how to maintain the usability on Windows.
+I have created a full stack web application that combines database with front-end UI pages.
+This is a tutorial I wrote for anyone that wants to create a similar web application using django rest framework and AWS from scratch.

 Duration: 1-2 weeks to build and setup